On-Demand Webinar

 Sensitivity analysis is employed to explore various scenarios, while assurance involves characterizing our uncertainty in the effect size, using a statistical prior rather than a set of distinct values.

-In this webinar, we have explored the challenges of selecting an appropriate effect size.
-We examine basing estimates on the minimum clinically important difference (MCID), versus the conventional method, along with techniques for addressing uncertainty in effect size estimation.
+This guide will help you understand the challenges you might face when selecting an appropriate effect size.
+We have examined basing estimates on the minimum clinically important difference (MCID), versus the conventional method, along with techniques for addressing uncertainty in effect size estimation.

 Share on Twitter